Remembering Bishop Geoffrey Rowell

 We shall next meet in large numbers during Holy Week, and I hope that you look forward to the Chrism Masses as much as I do.
 It is my hope that both clergy and laity will gather in greater numbers this year.

-1 Venues for 2017
+1 Venues for 2018

 This will help us here in the office, and the local priests liaising with cathedral staff, to ensure that enough vestments, service papers, sets of oils etc are provided.

-If you cannot, for some reason, be present, I would be grateful if you would write to me and say so.
-If any of you knows of a sick or elderly priest who cannot be present, please would you let me know.
+b) if any of you knows of a sick or elderly priest who cannot be present, please would you let me know.

 4 On the day